LindseyWol/Project2/README.md

     *  Renamed columns, dropped unnecessary columns
     *  Change dates to year only for consistency with other data
     *  If a country had more than one price entry for a year we used mean with groupby
-    *  Dropped country rows not in countries_df
+    *  Dropped country rows not in countries_df through merge

 * AvgIncome
     * Renamed columns, dropped unnecessary columns
     * Rounded incomes
-    * Dropped country rows not in countries_df
+    * Dropped country rows not in countries_df through merge

 * MinWage
     * Renamed columns, dropped unnecessary columns
-    * Dropped country rows not in countries_df
+    * Dropped country rows not in countries_df through merge

 * MeatConsumption
     * Renamed columsn, dropped unnecessary columns
-    * Dropped country rows not in countries_df
+    * Dropped country rows not in countries_df through merge

 #### 4. Write dataframes to new CSVs for future database load
 * Created a new folder for these new CSVs